raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 Template Methods, Double Mockingbirds, and Helpers
 ===

+<font color="red">NOTE: The material from this post is being extensively revised and will appear in an upcoming rewrite.</font>

 In previous commits, we have met some of [Combinatory Logic](http://en.wikipedia.org/wiki/Combinatory_logic)'s most interesting combinators like the [Kestrel](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), [Thrush](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/thrush.markdown), [Cardinal](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown "Songs of the Cardinal"), [Quirky Bird](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown "Quirky Birds and Meta-Syntactic Programming"), and [Bluebird](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown "Aspect-Oriented Programming in Ruby using Combinator Birds").
 Today we are going to learn how combinators can help us separate the general form of an algorithm like "divide and conquer" from its specific concrete steps.

 > As explained in [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), the practice of nicknaming combinators after birds was established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
 In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
 Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.